christina-ml/codecademy/README.md

 * Arrow functions
 * Functions with single parameters
 * Function .toLowerCase()
+* Return statement
 * If/Else statements
 * Switch statements
 * Calling functions

+#### Note: There is a secret cheat code!

+If the user types 'bomb' as their choice, they win, no matter what.